OrphansLord/WireGuardVPN_Client_Company_Deployment_INTUNE_APPS/README.md

 I have also include an script to modify the names of the folder to stablish the following criteria: name_surname.conf

 I hope it helps anyone! <3

+# INSTRUCTIONS FOR DEPLOYMENT
+If you want to deploy this tool you will have to do the following changes:
+- Change "COMPANY" --> "Tenant Company Name"
+- Change "NAMESURNAME --> "Tenant Employee Username"